 TURKISH FOOD GUIDE

-Considered one of the world’s greatest cuisines because of its diversity, long history, and the legacy left behind by an imperial kitchen, it seemed that every region we visited had something interesting and tasty to offer.
-Check out my post for a list of 27 delicious things to eat and drink in Turkey.
+Turkish cuisine is considered one of the world’s greatest because of its diversity, long history, and the legacy left behind by an imperial kitchen.
+It seemed that every region we visited had something interesting and delicious to offer.
+Check out our Turkish food guide for a list of 27 delicious things to eat and drink in Turkey.

 WHERE TO EAT IN ISTANBUL